Board of Supervisors hearing on commission streamlining is scheduled for March 17, 2026 at 3:00 p.m. Visit sfbos.org to learn more.

 About

 Approved by the voters in the November 2024 election, Proposition E established the Commission Streamlining Task Force to make recommendations to the Mayor and Board of Supervisors about ways to modify, eliminate, or combine the City’s appointive boards and commissions for the more effective, efficient, and economical administration of City and County government.
-The Task Force will submit its recommendations by February 1, 2026, and will automatically disband on January 31, 2027.
+The Task Force finalized its recommendations in February 2026, and will automatically disband on January 31, 2027.

 Public Correspondence